jedimt/hcicollector/README.md

 This would not have been possible if not for the prior work of cblomart, cbiebers and jmreicha
 * [solidfire-graphite-collector](https://github.com/cbiebers/solidfire-graphite-collector) Original Python collector script
-* [graphite-docker](https://github.com/jmreicha/graphite-docker) Graphite and Grafana containers
+* [docker-graphite-statsd](https://github.com/graphite-project/docker-graphite-statsd) Graphite and Statsd container
 * [vsphere-graphite](https://github.com/cblomart/vsphere-graphite) vSphere collector for Graphite